Hori - Virtua Fighter 4 Joystick

 The +5 VDC are not currently used on this design but could be used at a later date for illuminated buttons or an autofire circuit, as the 7 strand 0.1mm cables are not a very large gauge, two cables are used for Ground and +5 VDC each.

-This joystick came out pretty good, the stikc is a lot less stiff complaired to the original Jefcade Supergun, the only thing missing is the autofires.
+This joystick came out pretty good, the stick is not very stiff complaired to the original Jefcade Supergun and the only thing missing is the autofires.

 [T O P]